okfde/fds-campaign-boilerplate/README.md

 ## Instructions

-Clone or fork this repository when creating a campaign page for FragDenStaat.
+Clone or fork this repository.
 Then do:

 1. Install `gulp-cli` globally with `yarn global add gulp-cli`
 2. Install dependencies:
 `yarn`

-3. Run `gulp`
-4. 🎉
+### Development
+- `yarn dev` will start a local server at `http://localhost:8000` with LiveReload-support.

+### Production
+- `yarn build` will start the build task and exit when done

 ## Directories and files
 ### src